Canada-Wide Early Learning and Child Care

 Overview of the Canada-Wide Early Learning and Child Care (CWELCC) Plan

-If you are considering program changes or a new licence, please contact Children’s Services (CHSadmin@regionofwaterloo.ca) when you are in the early stages of planning to discuss eligibility for CWELCC.
+If you are an existing child care operator considering a license revision, please contact Children’s Services at CHSadmin@regionofwaterloo.ca when you are in the early stages of planning to discuss eligibility for CWELCC.

 For more information, please contact CHSadmin@regionofwaterloo.ca.